What Is PEA Rhythm? Causes, ECG Signs & Life-Saving ACLS Treatment

 • Tamponade (Cardiac Tamponade): Fluid accumulation around the heart, restricting its ability to pump blood.

-• Toxins: Drug overdoses or poisoning.
+• Toxins: Drug overdoses or poisoning (Beta-blockers or calcium channel blockers).

 • Thrombosis: Clot formation in the coronary arteries (heart attack) or lungs (pulmonary embolism).